 - Religious Education Ministry – creates opportunities for learning for all ages of both spiritual practices and intellectual engagement.
 This ministry works with our staff for children’s and for youth ministries, as well as our intergenerational learning events.

 - Stewardship Ministry – manages our resources of time & talents and of financial gifts, while also preparing the annual budget and recommending policies.

-- Nominating Committee – engages members of the congregation as they discern which parts of the shared work of CUCC is the best fit for their interests and tasks; prepares the slate of officers and ministry chairs.
+- Nominating Committee – engages members of the congregation as they discern which parts of the shared work of CUCC is the best fit for their interests and gifts; prepares the slate of officers and ministry chairs and members.